Follow my blog with Bloglovin

 Life happens.
 Jobs are lost, sickness strikes or other unexpected things come up.
 However, you signed a contract, agreeing to pay a certain amount per month and you should always do your best to keep your end of the deal.
 The best way to ensure that you can continue to pay on time is to:

 - Make sure you can actually afford the monthly payment.
 It can be extremely easy to fall in love with a place because it has all we were looking for, but can you really afford it?
 On a monthly basis?
 The ideal rent payment should never exceed 25% of your take home pay.
+Keep that in mind.

 The danger of going over that is that you’re then responsible for a rather large amount of cash for your shelter alone, not counting utilities, groceries, gas and other expenses.
 Make sure you calculate all those expenses up front, before agreeing to a rent payment that you can hardly afford.